Balochistan’s Youth Delegation Concludes Visit Of China - UrduPoint

 Balochistan’s Youth Delegation Concludes Visit Of China

-BEIJING, (APP - UrduPoint / Pakistan Point News - 8th Dec, 2023) A six-member delegation comprising youth from various cities in Balochistan province concluded its 10-day visit to China.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 8th Dec, 2023) A 6-member delegation comprising youth from various cities of Balochistan province concluded its 10-day visit to China.

-Talking to APP before departure from Beijing, Mir Masood Khetran informed us that the delegation visited 3–4 cities in Henan Province and held meetings with the heads of various companies.
+Talking to APP before departure from Beijing, Mir Masood Khetran informed that the delegation visited 3-4 cities in Henan province and held meetings with heads of various companies.

 “We met with senior officials and city mayors in Henan province and also held a meeting with the head of the Foreign Relations Department of the Communist Party of China (CPC) in Beijing,” he added.

-He said that the Chinese officials and heads of companies expressed very positive views and expressed intentions to invest in Pakistan, especially in Balochistan province, for mutual benefits.
+He said that the Chinese officials and heads of companies expressed very positive views and expressed intentions to invest in Pakistan, especially in the Balochistan province for the mutual benefit.

-Mir Masood Khetran, who is admired for witnessing the massive and rapid socio-economic development of China that the country has achieved in the past 30 years, said, "The way the Chinese government and people developed infrastructure, roads, and transportation networks and preserved national heritage and culture is highly appreciable.
+Mir Masood Khetran, who is admired for witnessing the massive and rapid socio-economic development of China which the country achieved in the past 30 years, said that the way the Chinese government and people developed infrastructure, roads, and transportation networks, preserved national heritage and culture is highly appreciable.

 Expressing satisfaction over ongoing development projects under the China-Pakistan Economic Corridor (CPEC) in Gwadar and other areas of Balochistan, he remarked that Gwadar Port and other projects in the province would greatly help the Pakistani and Chinese economies and the two people.